OskarLiew/pdf-parsers/out/docling/308-an-ai-strategy-for-sweden-pdf-version-1020240408.md

 In the private sector, many companies are seeing rapidly increasing international competition and signs of a coming dramatic disruption, often driven by new possibilities enabled by AI.
 To preserve and strengthen competitiveness, Sweden should adopt policies that spur its private sector and, not least, large exporting corporations to accelerate their investments in AI.

-KärnanavstrateginärbehovetavettdjärvtledarskapsomfokuserarpåattskapavärdemedhjälpavAI.Detkrävsmer samarbetemellansamhällssektorer,ochgemensammainvesteringarsomdrivspåavinternationellarelationer.Bådeprivata ochoffentligaorganisationerskagenomAI-användningstärkasinkonkurrenskraft,lösasamhälleligautmaningarochvisa vägenförandra.
-Strateginärenguideförpolitiker,näringslivetsledningsgrupper,beslutsfattare,civilsamhälletsaktörerochalla förändringsledaresomharambitionenattpåettansvarsfulltsättutvecklaSverige.
+Kärnan av strategin är behovet av ett djärvt ledarskap som fokuserar på att skapa värde med hjälp av AI.
+Det krävs mer samarbete mellan samhällssektorer, och gemensamma investeringar som drivs på av internationella relationer.
+Både privata och offentliga organisationer ska genom AI-användning stärka sin konkurrenskraft, lösa samhälleliga utmaningar och visa vägen för andra.
+Strategin är en guide för politiker, näringslivets ledningsgrupper, beslutsfattare, civilsamhällets aktörer och alla förändringsledare som har ambitionen att på ett ansvarsfullt sätt utveckla Sverige.
 Countries that early on have invested heavily in AI research and talent through research-focused strategies (e.g. Canada) now face a crucial choice to invest beyond research and experimentation to enable adoption or lag behind.
 While others have to change their strategies, Sweden on the other hand has an opportunity to acknowledge that the benefits from AI come when the technology is put to use in companies and organizations, and implement an adoptionfocused strategy from the beginning.

 <!-- image -->